chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-05-02-Baseline-Infrastructure-Challenge-Lab.md

 3. Create the Cloud Function;
 4. Remove the previous cloud engineer.

 Actually, would anyone need to read this guide?
 Because I think everybody can do this lab.
-There is nothing worth for you to highlight and discuss with you.
+There is nothing worth highlighting and discussing with you.
 Therefore, I only wrote the key points for this lab below.

 * * *